Thomas William Ah Chow: Mt Nugong Fire Tower

-Mt Nugong sits at an elevation of 1482 m, about 3 km from Bentley’s Plain.
+Mt Nugong sits at an elevation of 1482 m, about 3 km from Bentley's Plain.
 The summit has commanding views over the extensive mountain forests as well as the Tambo Valley below and was one of a network of fire lookouts (hilltop clearings) and fire towers (built structures) created across Victoria as consequence of the Stretton Royal Commission into the disastrous 1939 Black Friday bushfires.

 Prior to a fire tower and Stanley Hut being built, there was no shelter from sun, wind or cold.
 In 1952 the Forests Commission scrounged a decommissioned control tower from the RAAF at Bairnsdale Airfield, but the tubular-steel scaffold needed to transported and re-assembled by local FCV crews.
 There were many logistical difficulties erecting the heavy metal tower because there were no roads to the summit.
 The structure at Mt Nugong did not include the RAAF air traffic controllers cabin and was still open to the elements until a rudimentary shelter was added in about 1954.

 Bill often boasted about his eagle eyesight but also complained that the Forests Commission would not issue him binoculars.
 The new firetower was eventually equipped with an alidade to record compass bearings to smoke sightings and lightning strikes as well as a fixed radio set to communicate with Bruthen or Swifts Creek.
-Bill worked for the Forests Commission as towerman at Mt Nugong for more than two decades until 1957 but sometimes came out of retirement when a replacement towerman couldn’t be found.
+Bill worked for the Forests Commission as towerman at Mt Nugong for more than two decades until 1957 but sometimes came out of retirement when a replacement towerman couldn't be found.

 This first tower survived two more decades before a storm blew it down in 1974 and it needed to be rebuilt.

 Moscow Villa

-When Bill became a fire spotter for Forests Commission Victoria he camped at Bentley’s Plain on the Nunniong Plateau about 30 km east of Swifts Creek.
-Bentley’s Plain was named after John Bentley who was sentenced in 1866 along with James Neville before his Honour Sir Redmond Barry to two years with hard labour for stealing cattle.Bill helped to build Commins Hut and cattle yards on Quinn’s Plain in 1937 for James (Jim) Commins and Charlie Duke who leased the Nunniong Cattle Run.
+When Bill became a fire spotter for Forests Commission Victoria he camped at Bentley's Plain on the Nunniong Plateau about 30 km east of Swifts Creek.
+Bentley's Plain was named after John Bentley who was sentenced in 1866 along with James Neville before his Honour Sir Redmond Barry to two years with hard labour for stealing cattle.Bill helped to build Commins Hut and cattle yards on Quinn's Plain in 1937 for James (Jim) Commins and Charlie Duke who leased the Nunniong Cattle Run.
 It was used when mustering stock and Bill Ah Chow also stayed there prior to building his own hut.

-Bill then built himself a substantial log hut he named “Moscow Villa” which was completed in January 1942, on the day the Battle of Moscow was won.
+Bill then built himself a substantial log hut he named "Moscow Villa" which was completed in January 1942, on the day the Battle of Moscow was won.
 Bill used local wood to build the hut and hand split the palings.
 Initially it had an iron chimney which was later replaced in 1975 by large one made of local stone.
-He lived in Moscow Villa during the summer months and in winter returned to his family in Ensay.
+There was also a large bushfire dugout in the nearby bush.
+Bill lived in Moscow Villa during the summer months and in winter returned to his family in Ensay.